 Review Male/Female Diversity at ABTS Nashville

-When available, the chart below includes the male to female ratio among ABTS Nashville's faculty, as well as students.
+When available, the chart below includes the male to female ratio among ABTS Nashville's undergraduate students.

 Seems to be Popular for Local Students

 Do you want a local school that attracts students from within Tennessee?
 This could be a good choice for you.

 We've determined the location diversity of each school by looking at where students lived before they were admitted.

 About 83.3% of the students attending American Baptist College come from within Tennessee.
 This puts ABTS Nashville's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,500.

 There is a medium sized community of about 9 international students at American Baptist College representing at least -1 countries.
 Check out the ABTS Nashville International Student Page for more information.